 The gold and metal markets have probably never been more accessible than they are today.
 Some smaller gold coins produced by The Royal Mint, as well as our RMR bars, for example, provide a relatively inexpensive means of entering the market.
 Signature Gold also allows anyone to purchase gold from as little as £20, and store it within The Vault – our on-site, secure precious metal storage facility.

 As with any investment, there can be no guarantee that gold, silver and platinum prices will increase over time.
 Although historic price charts can provide some insight into what’s happened in the past, the future is always unpredictable.

 Should you opt for gold, silver or platinum?

-The rarity of gold means that it is more expensive to purchase than silver, ensuring that you may appear to get more for your money when buying silver.
+The rarity of gold and platinum means that they are more expensive to purchase than silver, ensuring that you may appear to get more for your money when buying silver.
 But the situation is somewhat more complex: purchases of gold in the UK do not currently attract VAT, for instance, whereas silver and platinum purchases do.

-Gold prices tend to move more slowly than the price of silver, with the latter seen as being more volatile, in part because of its wider use within industry.
+Gold prices tend to move more slowly than the price of silver and platinum, with the latter two seen as being more volatile, in part because of their wider use within industry.
 The best option for your own circumstances is likely to depend upon your attitude to risk and whether you are seeking a long-term investment.

 Where will you store your bullion?